-Purpose of the qualification round:
+Purpose of the Qualification Contest:

 The Quarter-Finals is a mandatory qualifying stage for BSUIR teams and school students.
 Other teams can also partake in this round if they wish.

 Teams that have solved at least half of the given tasks pass to the second qualifying round (Semi-Finals).

 Statements are available in the task section and in the testing system.

 To participate in the qualifying round, registration must be confirmed by the organizers.
 The list of registered teams and their status can be viewed atTeam List